 If your solar energy system produces more electricity than you consume, the meter runs backwards, and you get credited for the excess electricity you generate via net metering.

-Unless you are entirely off-grid with an energy storage solution, you will have to take electricity from the utility grid when your solar panels are not producing energy, for instance, during the night.
+Unless you are entirely off-grid with an energy storage solution, you must take electricity from the utility grid when your solar panels are not producing energy, for instance, at night.

 Factors Affecting Solar Panel Efficiency

-To make the most of your investment in your solar electricity generation system and get the best returns, there are a few things you must keep in mind.
-Maximize your solar panel efficiency with these tips and tricks.
+You must keep a few things in mind to maximise your investment in your solar electricity generation system and get the best returns.
+Maximise your solar panel efficiency with these tips and tricks.

 1. Location, Angle, and Direction

-You must install the PV system at an angle such that the solar cells can capture as much sunlight as possible.
-In the United Kingdom, we receive excellent sunlight from 9 AM to 3 PM.
+You must install the PV system at an angle so solar cells can capture as much sunlight as possible.
+The United Kingdom receives excellent sunlight from 9 AM to 3 PM.

 The panels should be well exposed to sunlight during this period.
 Moreover, the angle of your roof will also play a role in sun exposure.
-Ideally, solar panels should be south facing so that they are exposed to sunlight for the longest time.
+Ideally, solar panels should be south-facing to be exposed to sunlight for the longest time.

 A study published by Stanford University suggests that a tilt angle of 34 degrees is the best placement position for solar panels in the United Kingdom.

-In case your roof is not oriented according to the angle, you can install brackets.
+You can install brackets if your roof is not oriented according to the angle.
 However, this adjustment needs to be assessed by a certified MCS installer.

 2. Maintenance

-Maintenance is essential for maximizing the lifespan of your solar panels.
-The panels generally last for about 25 to 30 years and require very little maintenance.
-You simply need to get the panels checked from time to time by your installer or any other certified service provider.
+Maintenance is essential for maximising the lifespan of your solar panels.
+The panels generally last 25 to 30 years and require very little maintenance.
+It would be best to get the panels checked occasionally by your installer or any other certified service provider.

-You can even ensure that your panels are clean at all times by yourself.
-It will involve removing branches and leaves from your panels and rinsing the panels with a hose.
+You can even ensure that your panels are always clean by yourself.
+It will involve removing branches and leaves from your panels and rinsing them with a hose.

 Be careful not to touch or sponge your panels while cleaning.